Adaptive Optical Imaging with Entangled Photons: Discussion

-Although QAO was demonstrated here using a bright-field imaging configuration (classical and quantum), it could also be applied to other label-free imaging modalities, such as dark-field, phase-contrast microscopy and OCT, including their quantum versions~\cite{camphausen_quantumenhanced_2021,black_quantumenhanced_2023,hodgson_reconfigurable_2023,nasr_demonstration_2003,abouraddy_quantumoptical_2002,ndagano_quantum_2022}.
-This could prove very useful because, as we have shown in the bright-field case, such quantum schemes are extremely sensitive to optical aberrations, to the point of preventing them from working.
-QAO has thus the potential to optimize the operation of any imaging system based on photon pairs, and could therefore play a major role in the development of future quantum optical microscopes.
+{In summary, we have demonstrated that QAO works for bright-field imaging (classical and quantum) and that it can also extend to more complex label-free modalities, such as phase imaging and reflection configurations.
+Another crucial point is that QAO can be used in all the quantum versions of these systems}~\cite{camphausen_quantumenhanced_2021,black_quantumenhanced_2023,hodgson_reconfigurable_2023,nasr_demonstration_2003,abouraddy_quantumoptical_2002,ndagano_quantum_2022}.
+This could prove very useful because, as shown in the bright-field case {in Figure~\ref{Figure5} and in a quantum-enhanced phase scheme in supplementary Figure S20}, such quantum schemes are extremely sensitive to optical aberrations, to the point of preventing them from working.
+QAO {thus has} the potential to optimize the operation of any imaging system based on photon pairs, and could therefore play a major role in the development of future quantum optical microscopes.